-THE PRODUCTIVITY PULSE
+THE PRODUCTIVITY DUST SEE

 A Bi-Annual newsletter from the Jamaica Productivity Centre

 Vol. 7 No. 2 | February, 2021

-Jamaica Productivity Centre

-CAN FLEXITIME REVERSE THE HISTORICAL PRODUCTIVITY SLOW-DOWN?
+CANFLEXITIME REVERSE THE HISTORICAL PRODUCTIVITY

+SLOW-DOWN?

 Tamar S. Nelson, JP, Msc.
-(Indust. & Systems Eng.), CLSSS, CEM,PE Chief Technical Director Jamaica Productivity Centre
+(Indust. & Systems Eng.), CLSSS, CEM, PE Chief Technical Director Jamaica Productivity Centre

-Flexibility is desired by most in body, mind and also time, which is the most precious and costly resource that we each possess.
-It is utilised every day, whether we want to or not, and therefore not surprising that many are increasingly seeking flexible work arrangements to maximise or efficiently utilise their time.
+Flexibility is utilized every day, whether we want to or not as time is the most precious and costly resource that we each possess.
+Therefore, it is not surprising that many are increasingly seeking flexible work arrangements to maximize or efficiently utilize their time.
 Flexitime is a topic that has received much attention in the past and is endorsed by some and opposed by others in Jamaica.
 It is not uncommon to hear persons talk about what they would do with extra time if flexible working time was implemented at their place of work.
 Despite all the benefits, statistics show that firms and organizations offering flexitime have only grown minimally.
 According to one source, flexitime has increased in the USA by only 4-5% in the last decade.
-Cont'd.....Page 3 ALSO INSIDE THIS ISSUE JUNE 20TH : WORLD PRODUCTIVITY DAY Page 1 CAN FLEXITIME REVERSE THE HISTORICAL PRODUCTIVITY SLOW-DOWN?
-Page 3 WHEN THE GOING GETS TOUGH...
-PRODUCTIVITY DESPITE CHALLENGES.....Page 6 SAFETY AND 5S IS KEY TO PRODUCTIVITY IMPROVEMENT ..Page 7 A PRODUCTIVE WORKERS' WEEK ..Page 10 Productivity Quote If you're walking down the right path and you're willing to keep walking, eventually you'll make progress.
-J. -Barack Obama
+Cont'd.....Page 3 ALSO INSIDE THIS ISSUE PRODUCTIVITY SNAPSHOT ......
+Page 1 CAN FLEXITIME REVERSE THE HISTORICAL PRODUCTIVITY SLOW-DOWN?con't on Page 3 WHEN THE GOING GETS TOUGH...
+PRODUCTIVITY DESPITE CHALLENGES.....Page 6 SAFETY AND 5S IS KEY TO PRODUCTIVITY IMPROVEMENT ..
+Page 7 PRODUCTIVITY IMPROVEMENT: AN UNTAPPED OPPORTUNITY AMIDST COVID-19 ...Page 10 Productivity Quote If you're walking down the right path and you're willing to keep walking, eventually you'll make progress. ## -Barack Obama

 PRODUCTIVITY SNAPSHOT

-Jamaica Productivity Centre www.jpc.mlss.gov.jm

 What is Productivity?

 Productivity measures how well resources are used to produce goods and services (efficiency) that meet the needs, requirements and expectations of the consumer (effectiveness).
 It is calculated as the ratio of outputs to inputs.
 Adopting a productivity-centric attitude will lead to the continuous improvement in the potential of our resources.